chef/automate/components/docs-chef-io/content/automate/large_compliance_report.md

     weight = 70
 +++

 Automate fails to ingest Compliance reports larger than 4MB sent through the data collector endpoint.
-Automate data collector sends a back error to the client.
+Chef Automate data collector sends the error back to the client.

 The following change in architecture enables Automate to ingest reports larger than 4MB without failure.